SENERGY-Platform/export-worker-lib/README.md

 Filters are used to identify messages and extract data to be provided as exports.
 A filter is composed of an export ID, a source from which the messages originate, a mapping for data extraction as well as type conversion, and optional message identifiers.

-The JSON data structure of a filter is shown below:
+The structure of a filter is shown below:

 ```python
 {